SteveDeJongh/LS_170/review.md

 The Internet
 -Have a broad understanding of what the internet is and how it works

-The internet at it's most basic form can be thought of as a network of networks.
+The internet at its most basic form can be thought of as a network of networks.
 It's a distributed packet-switched network.
+It can be thought of as the infrastructure that enables inter-network communication, both in terms of the physical network and the lower-level protocols that control it use.

 -Understand the characteristics of the physical network, such as latency and bandwidth